Mastercard/client-encryption-nodejs/README.md

           /* path to element to be encrypted in request json body */
           element: "path.to.foo",
           /* path to object where to store encryption fields in request json body */
-          obj: "path.to.encryptedFoo"
+          obj: "path.to.encryptedFoo",
-        }],
+        },
+      ],
       toDecrypt: [
         {
           /* path to element where to store decrypted fields in response object */
           element: "path.to.encryptedFoo",
           /* path to object with encryption fields */
-          obj: "path.to.foo"
+          obj: "path.to.foo",
-        }
-      ]
-    }
+        },
       ],
-  mode:'JWE',
+    },
+  ],
+  mode: "JWE",
-  encryptedValueFieldName: 'encryptedData',
+  encryptedValueFieldName: "encryptedData",
-  publicKeyFingerprintType: 'certificate',
+  publicKeyFingerprintType: "certificate",
   encryptionCertificate: "./path/to/public.cert",
-  privateKey: "./path/to/your/private.key"
+  privateKey: "./path/to/your/private.key",
 };
 ```

 Mode must be set to JWE to use JWE encryption

 ##### • Performing JWE Encryption <a name="performing-jwe-encryption"></a>